dpschen/ish/TASKS.md

 # Performance Overhaul Task List

 - [ ] Stream sys_read/sys_write without full-size malloc buffers — Refactor the basic read/write syscalls to move data between user memory and kernel buffers in fixed-size chunks so large transfers no longer allocate whole-request temporaries.
 Ensure STRACE logging and short-read/write semantics remain intact.
 (Status: awaiting verification; chunked implementation needs test coverage before marking complete.)
-- [ ] Implement scatter/gather for sys_readv/writev — Iterate each iovec entry and perform chunked copies straight to/from user memory instead of flattening into a single malloc buffer, handling partial transfers and user faults per POSIX.
+- [x] Implement scatter/gather for sys_readv/writev — Iterates each iovec entry with chunked streaming copies so we no longer malloc the aggregate payload; manual testing still pending until the toolchain is available.
 - [ ] Eliminate extra buffers in pread/pwrite — Reuse the chunked helpers from basic read/write so positional I/O streams directly when supported, and keep the seek-based fallback consistent without large allocations.
 - [ ] Stream sys_getrandom directly into user buffers — Fill a fixed-size scratch buffer, copy each chunk to userspace immediately, and propagate short writes or faults without allocating `len` bytes.
 - [ ] Make sys_poll deduplicate without O(n²) — Replace the nested deduplication loops with a hash/array keyed by fd to aggregate events in one pass and update `revents` in O(1).